blackboxlogic/Cos470/MidtermExam.md

 ```
 ### URL Parts
 Identify the parts of this URL.
-Assume that the webserver is configured in the conventional way
+Assume that the webserver is configured in the conventional way.
 * Circle each individual *parameter* key-value pair
 * Draw a Box around the *domain* (including the sub-domain and top-level domain)
 * ~~Strike through~~ the path to the *controller* (including the controller)